 \section{Numerical Analysis of First Passage Time}

 Thus far, the design and operation of Brownian circuits have been described.
-In the previous section, we analytically demonstrated that Brownian circuits can exhibit a phase transition in computational time, first in a one-dimensional state-transition diagram, and then in complete tree structures.
-We also proposed a general conjecture based on structural constraints of arbitrary circuits.
+In the previous section, we analytically demonstrate that Brownian circuits can exhibit a phase transition in computational time, first in a one-dimensional state-transition diagram, and then in complete tree structures.
+We also propose a general conjecture based on the structural constraints of arbitrary circuits.
 In this section, we perform numerical simulations to extend the findings to more general circuits using the Gillespie algorithm \cite{gillespie_general_1976}.